isaacchua0309/tp/docs/DeveloperGuide.md

 * {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}
 * This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
+* Some features such as addGame, deleteGame were reused from AddressBook-Level3.
 --------------------------------------------------------------------------------------------------------------------

 ## **Setting up, getting started**